digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-3-method-return.rst

       .. figure:: Figures/frame5.png

-Use the debugger to step through the ``VolumeExample`` program.
+Use the debugger to step through the ``E01VolumeExample`` program.
 Experiment with passing different values to the volumeCylinder method.

 |CodingEx| **Coding Exercise**

-The ``InchesToCentimeters`` program contains a method ``inchesToCentimeters`` that computes and prints the centimeter equivalent of the value passed into the inches parameter.
+The ``E02InchesToCentimeters`` program contains a method ``inchesToCentimeters`` that computes and prints the centimeter equivalent of the value passed into the inches parameter.
 Instead of printing the centimeter value inside the inchesToCentimeters method, you should update the
 method to return the value and then move the printing to the main method.
 You will have to change the return type of the inchesToCentimeters method to match the type of the value being returned.